-Lucky for us, hosting free (or mostly free) kids’ birthday parties at Los Angeles’ glorious parks - or San Fernando Valley's parks - is available year round, and with the almost always perfect weather, it’s a great perk to take advantage of.
+Lucky for us, hosting mostly free kids’ birthday parties at the many glorious parks around Los Angeles is available year round; and with our famous weather, it’s a pretty safe perk to gamble on.
 From rustic to scenic to built-in activities, the city’s bounty is near limitless.
 And the best part: no sticky floor and dirty fingerprints to scour afterward.
-Read on for our dozen favorites (plus check out these parks that allow bounce houses, parks with barbecue grills, and parks with gated playgrounds, too).
+Be sure to check whether there are additional fees around parking or other rules; LA City parks, for example, require a permit fee for bounce houses (we have an entire post just on parks that allow bounce houses).
+Read on for some of our favorite party parks, with ideas for themes at each one.
+And check out these other parks with barbecue grills and parks with gated playgrounds, too.

 Will Rogers – Pacific Palisades – Cowboy Adventure